-In internet slang, this process is often called ‘geo-spoofing’, but don’t worry – geek lingo aside, it’s very straightforward and we’re going to show you the easiest way to change the location of your IP address.
+In internet slang, this process is often called ‘geo-spoofing’, but don’t worry – geek lingo aside, it’s very straightforward and we’re going to show you the easiest way to change location with a VPN.

 The best VPN in the world right now is ExpressVPN (opens in new tab)

 Of the hundreds of VPNs that we have reviewed, ExpressVPN tops the lot.
-Its pure speed and watertight strength are a great start, and then there's the sheer amount of global servers it has and adaptability to tonnes of devices and streaming boxes.
+Its pure speed and watertight security are a great start, and then there's the sheer amount of global servers it has and adaptability to tons of devices and streaming boxes.

-It also comes with a 30-day money back guarantee and if you use the following link, you can claim 3 months FREE with an annual plan.
+It also comes with a 30-day money back guarantee and if you use the following link, you can claim 3 months FREE and a year of unlimited secure cloud backup from Backblaze with an annual plan.

 Why would I want to change location of my IP address?